 The LEDs on the front panel provide troubleshooting information about the switch.
-They show POST failures, port-connectivity problems, and overall switch performance.
-You can also get statistics from the device manager, from the CLI, or from an SNMP workstation.
-See the software configuration guide, the switch command reference guide on Cisco.com, or the documentation that came with your SNMP application for details.
+They show power-on self-test (POST) failures, port-connectivity problems, and overall switch performance.
+You can also get statistics from the CLI or from an SNMP workstation.
+See the software configuration guide and the switch command reference on Cisco.com or the documentation that came with your SNMP application for more information.

 Switch POST Results

-Note POST failures are usually fatal.
+Note POST failures are usually serious.
 Contact your Cisco technical support representative if your switch does not pass POST.

-If you have physical access to the switch, look at the port LEDs to troubleshoot the switch.
-See the "LEDs" section on page 1-4 for a description of the LED colors and their meanings.
+You must have physical access to the switch to do this.
+Look at the port LEDs for troubleshooting information about the switch.
+See the "LEDs" section for a description of the LED colors and their meanings.